-The following table sets forth information concerning all option-based and share-based awards for each director (other than the directors who were also NEOs and for whom the identical information is shown on the comparable table for NEOs set out below) outstanding at December 31, 2020, including awards granted before the financial year ended December 31, 2020.
-During the financial year ended December 31, 2020, the directors earned 1,644 DSUs in director fees and were granted no option-based awards.
-The directors earned 1,975 DSUs in dividend income during the financial year ended December 31, 2020 from prior DSU grants.
+The following table sets forth information concerning all option-based and share-based awards for each director (other than the directors who were also NEOs and for whom the identical information is shown on the comparable table for NEOs set out below) outstanding at December 31, 2021, including awards granted before the year ended December 31, 2021.
+During the year ended December 31, 2021, the directors were, in aggregate, granted 7,500 DSUs, earned 2,175 DSUs in director fees and were granted no option-based awards.
+The directors, in aggregate, earned 1,497 DSUs in dividend income during the year ended December 31, 2021 from prior DSU grants.